remoteinterview/zero/docs/nodejs/README.md

 To use MongoDB as your session store, you need to provide MongoDB's [connection string](https://docs.mongodb.com/manual/reference/connection-string/) in `SESSION_MONGODB_URL` environment variable.

+### Using DynamoDB for Sessions

+Zero reads AWS credentials from [environment variables](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html) `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+You must also specify the name of the table by setting the environment variable `SESSION_DYNAMODB_TABLE`.

+To use [DynamoDB TTL](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html), enable it on the table and select the `expires` field.

 ### Session TTL

 You can specify when the session should expire by setting `SESSION_TTL` in seconds.
 By default this TTL is set to 1 year from login.